tc39/test262/INTERPRETING.md

 Implementers should resolve the specifier `<module source>` to a module that provides a valid [Module Source](https://tc39.es/proposal-source-phase-imports/#sec-module-source-objects), such as a [WebAssembly module](https://webassembly.github.io/esm-integration/js-api/index.html#webassembly-module-record).
-Tests use `<module source>` specifier should be guarded with a feature flag `source-phase-imports-module-source`.
+Tests use `<module source>` specifier are guarded with a feature flag `source-phase-imports-module-source`.

 ### Staging